agrc/Unclaimed-Property/readme.md

 ## Create infrastructure

-1. Run the cloud-geocoding terraform in the gcp-terraform monorepo
+1. Run the `batch-geocoding` terraform in the gcp-terraform monorepo
 1. Make sure the [boot image](https://console.cloud.google.com/compute/images) is current.

 ```tf